-When you talk, who is the subject of your conversations the majority of the time?
+When you two talk to each other, who is the subject of your conversations the majority of the time?
 Are most of your conversations complaints you have about other people that you are venting to him?
 How often does he talk about himself?
 If the conversations feature primarily you as the active speaker and him as the listener, it’s a sign he is single in the relationship.

 Related Reading: 35 Cute Ways To Say I Like You Over Text

-Using the questionnaire above, you can infer if you are in a relationship for attention or for love.
+Using this questionnaire below, you can finally know if you are in a relationship for attention or for love.
 You should also consider if your need for attention can create relationship insecurity for you in your future relationships.
 Think:

 - Are you a narcissist?: Narcissism is a result of conditioning in the early formative years of a person, where a person may develop attention issues for not getting enough attention as a child.
 Does this describe you?
 Do you feel like you are constantly begging for attention?

 - Do you have insecurity issues?: Do you crave validation from everyone around you?
 Do you have low self-esteem in general, and often undermine yourself?
 Do you also seem to have a pattern of comparing your life with others or other forms of self-sabotage?

-- Do you need help?: If you feel that any of the above is true for you, and if it’s begun to affect your life in ways that you can’t handle anymore, then you can get in touch with Bonobology’s panel of expert counselors for your issues
+- Do you need help?: If you feel that any of the above is true for you, or want to understand various attachment styles and how it affects your relationship, then you can get in touch with Bonobology’s panel of expert counselors to help you figure out your issues

 It’s possible to like someone but not want to date them.
 It’s called a platonic relationship and doesn’t require any physical intimacy to form a relationship.
 Or maybe you can’t decide about this guy and keep thinking to yourself, “I don’t know if I like him”.
 In such a case, it is always good to wait, instead of hurrying into a relationship.